 Benefit Resources for Dependents In “Other Qualified Adult” Category

-Paid Leaves for Birth Mothers and Other New Parents (Separate from Sick Leave Income Plans)
+Paid Maternity (Childbirth) and Parental Leaves (Separate from Sick Leave Income Plans)

-UM established (effective September 1, 2018) two (2) significant new six (6) week paid leaves (“Maternity/Childbirth Leave” and “Parental Leave”) that are standalone and wholly separate from available “sick” policies (e.g., short-term and extended sick), described in SPG 201.30-6.
+In the fall of 2018, U-M established two (2) significant six (6) week paid leaves (“Maternity/Childbirth Leave” and “Parental Leave”) that are standalone and wholly separate from available “sick” policies (e.g., short-term and extended sick):

-1. Six (6) weeks paid Maternity (Childbirth) Leave is intended to provide birth mothers with time for the physical recovery associated with childbirth; and
+1. Six (6) weeks paid Maternity (Childbirth) Leave is intended to provide parents who give birth with time for the physical recovery associated with childbirth; and

-2. Six (6) weeks paid Parental Leave is intended to provide all new parents (whether by birth, adoption, foster care placement, or child guardianship events) with a period of bonding (birth mothers are also eligible for this leave).
+2. Six (6) weeks paid Parental Leave is intended to provide all new parents (whether by birth, adoption, foster care placement, or child guardianship events) with a period of bonding (parents who give birth are also eligible for this leave).

 Flexible Spending Accounts (FSAs)